Neil Grayston (actor)

 Neil Gordon Grayston (born March 24, 1981) is a Canadian actor.

 Biography

-He won a 2006 Leo Award (Best Supporting Performance by a Male in a Dramatic Series) for his performance in the Godiva's episode "The Bigger Man".
-Neil played Douglas Fargo in Eureka, a Syfy network series that began broadcasting in 2006.
+He was nominated in 2006 for a Leo Award (Best Supporting Performance by a Male in a Dramatic Series) for his performance in the Godiva's episode "The Bigger Man".
+Grayston played Douglas Fargo in Eureka, a Syfy network series that began broadcasting in 2006.

 Grayston is of Scottish, French, Romanian and Irish descent.